npgsql/efcore.pg/doc/mapping/nts.md

 ## Operation translation

 The following table lists NetTopologySuite operations which are translated to PostGIS SQL operations.
 This allows you to use these NetTopologySuite methods and members efficiently - evaluation will happen on the server side.
-Since evaluation happens at the server, table data doesn't need to be transferred to the client (saving bandwidth), and cases indices can be used to speed things up.
+Since evaluation happens at the server, table data doesn't need to be transferred to the client (saving bandwidth), and in some cases indexes can be used to speed things up.

 Note that the plugin is far from covering all spatial operations.
 If an operation you need is missing, please open an issue to request for it.